 Marking chalk, also known as tailor’s chalk, is a clay-based chalk that’s easy to rub away and works well on woven fabrics, window material and vinyl.
 It comes in a box of 12, that contains white, red, yellow and blue chalk for any color of fabric you’re working on.
 Each piece of chalk is shaped like a triangle for consistent sharp, marking edges.
 This chalk is soft and does break rather easily, but even small pieces can be used to great effect.

 Grease pencils are marking pencils that are best suited for non-porous surfaces like clear vinyl and patterning material.
 These pencils will write on various surfaces like pottery, glass, plastic metal, rubber, and woven fabrics, wood and paper.
 However, they are difficult to remove from porous surfaces like Sunbrella or other woven fabrics.
-Our grease pencils are available in 3 colors, white, black and yellow to easily be seen on any color material.
+Our grease pencils are available in different colors to easily be seen on any color material.
 Yellow and white pencils can be sharpened in any pencil sharpener, while the black pencil is sharpened by pulling a string to revel more of the point.

 Washable Wonder Marker

 A good choice for lighter colored fabrics, the blue Washable Wonder Marker creates bright blue lines that can be removed with plain water.
 This marker really works best on traditional woven fabrics.
 However, certain fabrics can be finicky with the marker, so it is best to always test the marker on a spare piece of the fabric before using to be sure it removes to your satisfaction.
 Also, be sure to rinse off the marker before laundering and to not iron over the marks as these things could discolor the marks and/or set them in permanently.